Frequently Asked Questions

 How is it funded?

-Fixing Factory is funded by grants and donations from members of the public
+Fixing Factory is mainly funded by grants, with donations from members of the public and income from sales and events providing the rest.

-On the grant side the majority of funds provided by the National Lottery Climate Action Fund.
-We also have funding from CAST (link needed).
+On the grant side the majority of funds has been provided by the National Lottery Climate Action Fund.
+We also have received generous funding from CAST, Virgin Media O2’s Time After Time Fund, and NLWA for specific areas of activity, which are described below.

 Funded by North London Waste Authority (NLWA)'s North London Climate Fund

-An initiative to seed three Repair Clubs across Camden/North London boroughs from August 2023 to March 2024
+An initiative to seed three Repair Clubs across Camden/North London boroughs which ran from August 2023 to March 2024

-Over five weeks a team will come together around fixing our everyday small appliances.
-We'll provide the broken items, a lead fixer who will guide you in techniques and electrical safety, a coordinator and all the tools you're likely to need
+Over five weeks a team of local residents comes together around fixing our everyday small appliances.
+We provide the broken items, a lead fixer who guide the team in techniques and electrical safety, a programme facilitator, and all the tools you're likely to need

 You'll be tasked with identifying a local charity (or other beneficiary) to donate the fixed gear to at the end of the programme, and of course fixing as much stuff as you can!
 You'll have a small budget to buy spares (which you decide how to allocate) and an assortment of commonly used parts

-We are looking for three community groups to participate in this.
+We are looking for partners to fund future rounds of Five Weeks of Fixing.
 They ideally will have access to premises to run the scheme for 3.5 hour sessions for five consecutive weeks (with storage for six plastic crates of tools and items to fix).
 We can support with finding venues and making connections

 Participating in FF